aleisalem/Introspy-Android/README.md

         adb install Introspy-Android Config.apk

 The Instrospy-Android Config application displays apps the Core application will hook and the various filters and options applied to them.
 This application need root access (you can use supersu to give temporary root access to the application).
-The changes are dynamic and you do not need to restard the applications for them to be effective.
+The changes are dynamic and you do not need to restart the applications for them to be effective.

 * Once configured with the Config application, logs are dumped in the system logs and in a database in the directory of the application hooked (in databases/introspy.db)
 * To generate an html report using the generated database, you can use the Introspy-Analyzer (by A.Diquet and T.Daniels: https://github.com/iSECPartners/Introspy-Analyzer)